aaronbloomfield/ccc/hws/arbitrage/index.md

 If there are no profitable transactions available, then pass in 0 for the first two parameters; the values of the last two parameters do not matter in this case.
 When a transaction is made, then one of `ethAmt` or `tcAmt` should be negative -- that's the one that is being sold.
 The other should be positive, and is how much of the other you received for that exchange.
 These values should be the amount of coin being bought or sold, and without all the decimals (so 1.5 TC rather than 15000000000 TC).
 The prices for ETH and TC are pulled from `config` dict, so they do not have to be passed into this function.
 The `fees` and `holdings` parameters should be in USD.

-The 'fees' value that you are reporting is just the USD value of the Ethereum transaction fees.
-So you are not considering how much the DEX kept (although that is considered in the formulas).
-Once you determine how much gas was actually used, multiply that by the gas price of 10 gwei, then convert that to ether, then multiply that by the price of ether.
+The `fees` value that you are reporting is just the USD value of the Ethereum transaction fees PLUS the DEX fees (amount withheld times its price).

 ### Testing

 When testing your code, don't worry about getting the $x$, $y$, and $k$ values exactly correct for a test.
-If you want to test such a situation -- to see if your program makes the right decision, for example -- you can hard-code those values in the arbitrage_trading.py program and print out the results to see if it computed the correct values to trade.
+If you want to test a particular situation.
+To see if your program makes the right decision, for example, you can hard-code those values in the arbitrage_trading.py program and print out the results to see if it computed the correct values to trade.
 Trying to get all the DEXes deployed and configured exactly will be very frustrating if you are trying for exact values.
 Instead, make a few transactions to the various DEXes from *another* account to get the $x$, $y$, and $k$ values to differ between the different DEXes.
 The provided [Arbitrage.sol](Arbitrage.sol.html) ([src](Arbitrage.sol)) contract performs a few initial trades, but you may need to do more for your testing.
 The `arbitrage_trading.py` program is then called to see if any profitable trades can be made.

 When testing this code, you can open up the appropriate WebSocket port when you run geth -- just add `--ws --ws.origins localhost,127.0.0.1` to the (now long) list of command line parameters when you start your geth node.
 Your connection_uri will then be `ws://localhost:8546`.
 You are also welcome to connect to the course server (the URI of which is on the Collab landing page) or via your geth.ipc file.